vladigleba/vladigleba.github.io/source/_posts/2014-06-26-database-backup-with-the-backup-and-whenever-gems.markdown

 gem install backup
 ```

 You can then run `backup` to familiarize yourself with all the commands it provides.
-We'll start things off by creating a Backup model, which is simply a description of how a backup will work.
+We'll start out by creating a Backup model, which is simply a description of how a backup will work.
 If you run

 ``` bash
 backup help generate:model
 ```

-you'll see all the options we can use to describe how we want our backup to function.
-Below is the command I ran to create my model:
+you'll see all the options available for describing how we want our backup to function.
+Below is the command and options I used to create my model:

 ``` bash
 backup generate:model --trigger=db_backup --databases='postgresql' --storages='scp' --compressor='gzip' --notifiers='mail'
 ```

 As you can see, I'm first using the `--trigger` option to create a model called `db_backup`.
 Then I'm using the `--databases` option to specify that I'll be backing up a PostgreSQL database.

-Next, I use `--storages` to tell Backup how to perform the backup.
+Next, I use `--storages` to tell Backup how to perform the backup itself.
 By specifying `scp`, I'm saying that the backup file should be stored on a secondary VPS, and it should be transferred there via [SCP](https://en.wikipedia.org/wiki/Secure_copy).
 (Ideally, your secondary VPS should be in a location that's different from the VPS running your database.)

 I then specify that I want my backup to be compressed with gzip, and finally, I tell Backup to notify me via email if the backup succeeded or failed.

 When this command runs, it'll create a `~/Backup` directory containing two files: `config.rb` and `models/db_backup.rb` (named after our trigger).
-The latter will hold configurations specific to the model we just created, while the former is for common configuration across multiple models.
-Since we're only creating a single model, we'll only modify the `models/db_backup.rb` file, which will already contain some configuration corresponding to the options we just specified.
+The latter will hold configuration specific to the model we just created, while the former is for common configuration across multiple models.
+Since we're only creating a single model, we'll only modify the `models/db_backup.rb` file, which will already contain some code corresponding to the options we just specified.

 If you ran the command above, the file should look something like this: